 And there ends the initial encounter.
 Numerous other locals followed to come alongside the ships, and trade.
 Cook also repositioned the vessels inside the sound as originally planned.
 Never in any journal is there any indication the Mowachaht played a role or offered advice in the decision to choose their eventual anchorage.
 Cook sent off a boat of officers to survey locations inside the sound up Zuciarte Channel (the most visible route from their anchored position), then set off himself, and chose the location he scouted over the choice of his officers.
 That location of course is Resolution Cove on Bligh Island.

-Brabant's conjecture falls apart in various ways.
-Since the vessels had dropped anchor and were immobile, instructing them to go around made little sense.
-And even if they did, by Cook's own words, they understood nothing of what the locals said.
+Brabant's conjecture falls apart in various ways but most notably by Cook's own words, that they understood nothing of what the locals said.